 “Still in California.
 I didn’t want them in the middle of all this, until I saw what the situation was like, myself.”
 She shook her head, absently smoothing her dyed black hair.
 “I talked to Howie.
 He said you’d be here.”

-AJ wondered what she wanted with him.
+AJ wondered she wanted with him.
 “If there’s anything I can do, Jane…” he started automatically and was surprised when she nodded at once.

 “Yes, there is.
 I want to see the room where it happened.
 Nick’s room.”